adamgf/react-native-opencv3/README.md

   }
 ```

-`downloadAssetSource` is a convenience method provided that uses RNFS under the hood to download the asset source locally to be used by RNCv to convert into a Mat.
+`downloadAssetSource` is a convenience meta method provided that uses RNFS under the hood to download the asset source locally to be used by RNCv to convert into a Mat.
 You can include this method in your app by adding it to the constructor via -->
 ```javascript
 this.downloadAssetSource = require('react-native-opencv3/downloadAssetSource')
 ```

-and then call the method in your app using this.downloadAssetSource(uri) where the uri is the uri of the source image which can be obtained using the React function resolveAssetSource which can also be included via -->
+and then call the method in your app using `this.downloadAssetSource(uri)` where the uri is the uri of the source image which can be obtained using the React function resolveAssetSource which can also be included via -->
 ```javascript
 this.resolveAssetSource = require('react-native/Libraries/Image/resolveAssetSource')
 ```